 All software is subject to some form of license.
 The license identifies any rights granted while also stating obligations the licensor expects you to follow.
 Open source software is no different, but developers have choice in the selection of license type — each with its own set of obligations.
 Often those obligations are transferred when the software is shipped or delivered to a third party, and fulfilling those obligations requires an understanding of what they are.
 66% of our survey respondents are concerned with loss of intellectual property or other licensing risks.

-39% of respondents indicated that they use a whitelist of acceptable open source licenses, yet only 37% provide internal access to open source licensing, security and version information.
+39% of respondents indicated that they use an include list of acceptable open source licenses, yet only 37% provide internal access to open source licensing, security and version information.
 While having a corporate governance policy for license usage is a best practice, compliance with that policy requires an understanding of precisely which licenses are being used and by which components.
 Only 29% of respondents had an automated solution for inventorying open source in use and identifying policy violations and security risks at various points in the software development life cycle (SDLC), while only 15% strictly enforced their policies with automated controls.

 We continue to see enormous growth in use of open source across all industries and in businesses of every size.
 Most organizations are using open source because it helps reduce development costs, deliver apps to market faster, and innovate.
 This survey shows how important it is that organizations develop a better understanding of their software composition and awareness of compliance security risks.

 A detailed presentation of the complete Open Source 360° Survey results is available on the Synopsys website.
 Watch my webinar discussion of the survey findings (available on demand), and send your question to me at @timintech.

 This year’s Open Source 360° Survey is the successor to the former Future of Open Source Survey, co-presented for many years by Synopsys and North Bridge.